awsdocs/amazon-emr-management-guide/doc_source/emr-plan-storage.md

 Other caveats for using Amazon EBS with EMR clusters are:
 + You can't snapshot an EBS volume and then restore it within Amazon EMR\.
 To create reusable custom configurations, use a custom AMI \(available in Amazon EMR version 5\.7\.0 and later\)\.
 For more information, see [Using a Custom AMI](emr-custom-ami.md)\.
++ An encrypted EBS root device volume is supported only when using a custom AMI\.
+For more information, see [Creating a Custom AMI with an Encrypted Amazon EBS Root Device Volume](emr-custom-ami.md#emr-custom-ami-encrypted)\.
 + If you apply tags using the Amazon EMR API, those operations are applied to EBS volumes\.
 + There is a limit of 25 volumes per instance\.
 + The EBS volumes on core nodes cannot be less than 5 GB\.